ikechukwu-peter/node-email-sender/README.md

 ### Usage

-Navigate to the project directory `cd node-email-sender`, open two terminals and run `yarn dev` in one and then `yarn watch:js` in the other.
-The `yarn watch:js` compiled your client TypeScript to JavaScript and watches for file changes.
+Navigate to the project directory `cd node-email-sender`, open two terminals and run `yarn dev` in one and then `yarn watch` in the other.
+The `yarn watch` compiled your client TypeScript to JavaScript and watches for file changes.
 Or, visit the live demo at: https://node-email-sender-webq.onrender.com/

 ## Author